Add SCORM content packages to your course

 - You can find this page from the gradebook list view or when you preview the SCORM.

 If you allow multiple attempts for the SCORM, an analytics report appears for each attempt.
 You can't see every attempt a student makes in one analytics report.
-Select an attempt to view the following information:
+Select an attempt to view this information:

 - Time spent: Amount of time the student spent in the SCORM.
 Compare this number with Course average time spent to determine if the student completed the attempt quickly or spent more time than other students.
 This information is helpful to determine if a student struggled to complete the SCORM.